teampanicbear/valentin-cheval/src/content/service/brand-design-strategy.md

 ---
 title: Brand Design & Strategy
-description: Building impactful brands for the financial sector, from logos to complete identities, focused on trust, reliability, and innovation.
+description: Building impactful brands for the financial sector, from brand strategy to complete identities, helping brand leverage their brand to grow and stand out.
 ---